NrichAI/Sounds-Like-Me/README.md

 ## What Sounds Like Me Is Not

 - ⛔ A music recommendation engine based on listening history
-- ⛔ A behavioral tracking or surveillance system
+- ⛔ A behavioural tracking or surveillance system
+- ⛔ A data mining platform
 - ⛔ A clinical psychological assessment tool
 - ⛔ A replacement for validated psychometric instruments in clinical contexts